The Queen of Soul’s death is raising questions — and awareness — about a rare form of cancer.

 Despite the attention drawn to pancreatic neuroendocrine cancer from these famous cases, a significant amount of misinformation exists about what it is and what you should know about it.

-About 55,440 people will be diagnosed with and about 44,330 will die from a form of pancreatic cancer this year, according to the American Cancer Society.
-But it remains the least discussed and most underfunded compared with other types of cancer.
+About 55,440 people will be diagnosed with and about 44,330 will die from a form of pancreatic cancer this year,

 As its name suggests, this type of cancer affects the pancreas, a crucial organ that consists of two functioning parts — the exocrine and endocrine pancreas.